pitthehan/1073iOS1/README.md

 *   I was born in China.
 *   I am thin, but I like sports.
-*   I am good at ping-pong, badminton and football.
+*   I am good at ping-pong, badminton and soccer.

 ---